 Guess what?
 All of these are normal!

-To mix it up even more, you may have one start at any one of these stages and then move into another one as the weeks or months go on (again, for many reasons of which we will discuss below).
+To mix it up even more, you may have one start at any one of the stages mentioned above and then move into another one as the weeks or months go on (again, for many reasons of which we will discuss below).
 Many babies don’t really get the hang of eating full meals until around 8 months of age and really need the time and continuous exposure to practice their skills.

 So why isn’t this communicated to us more often?
 Why do we automatically think something is wrong?